etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_To_Create_a_Module.md

   3. Publish the module in your github repository.

 !!!Important
     Every piece of Etendo Classic code belongs to a module, including Etendo Classic core itself.
 You should do all your developments through modules, including customizations.
 You can make changes directly in other modules -including Etendo Classic core- but it is highly recommended not to do that.
 It makes it much easier to maintain Etendo Classic if you restrict code changes to modules.

 A module can be distributed and downloaded by other Etendo Classic users via the central repository.
 For more information about the central repository and distribution of modules, visit the [Modularity Guide](../concepts/Modularity_Concepts.md).

-The following sections discuss the main topic of this section: create and setup a module and [publish it for distribution](how-to-publish-modules-to-github-repository.md).
+The following sections discuss the main topic of this section: create and setup a module, and [publish it for distribution](how-to-publish-modules-to-github-repository.md).

 ##  Creating a Module

 The first step in the development process is to create a new module.
 From the Application menu, select `Application Dictionary` > `Module`.

 ![](/assets/developer-guide/etendo-classic/how-to-guides/How_To_Create_a_Module-0.png)

 Note the following important fields: (for more details see the  AD_Module table description):

   * The format of the Version field is three numbers separated by two dots.
   * The Java Package is a unique identifier of your module and has to match the Java package naming rules as described in the  Java Naming Conventions  (names and package names).
 Be careful when setting this value as you are not allowed to change it once your module is registered in the central repository.
 If your module includes Java files, they have to be packaged within your module's Java package or in its sub-packages.
-Examples of Java packages for a module are _com.etendoerp.examples.helloworld_ , _com.yourcompany.yourPackage_ , _org.yourfoundation.yourPackage.yourSubpackage_ , org.etendo.howtos, etc.
+Examples of Java packages for a module are _org.etendo.howtos_ , _com.etendoerp.examples.helloworld_ , _com.yourcompany.yourPackage_ , _org.yourfoundation.yourPackage.yourSubpackage_ , etc.
   * The In Development option informs the system that you are developing the module.
 Only modules in development are exported by development tools and the system will raise an error if you try to modify a component of a module that is not in development.
   * The Default field option for a module marks that module as the one which is selected by default when developing and when editing components in the Application Dictionary.
 You may be developing more than one module at any one time, and specifying a default enables the module you want to be selected by default.
   * Select the Translation Required option if your module contains UI artifacts (window, field) with translatable elements.